Gil-ADDA/CE-LAB/README.md

 # Deployment and Usage

 Explain how to deploy the model on a phone using Edge Impulse, and provide instructions for using the app for object detection.

 # Video Preview of the Model
 [![Video Thumbnail](https://img.youtube.com/vi/nQ7Ruwu12t8/0.jpg)](https://www.youtube.com/watch?v=nQ7Ruwu12t8)

 # Challenges faced during development
+Obtaining accurate results proved difficult during development.
+Additionally, finding the right dataset size was an issue; only 20 images were initially used and more were added as time went on, including images without the object and changes to the background.
+To gain a better understanding of machine learning, I employed various techniques and asked the Edge Impulse community for guidance (Attached underneath this paragraph).
+I studied other projects, articles, and books for additional insights.
+I also tweaked the model's variables, like architecture and image size, to boost performance.

+IMAGE
 # Experiments and Results

 Summarize the experiments conducted, their results, and any insights gained during the model selection and training process.